b1rger/marsrover/README.md

 -->
 <div align="center" markdown="1">

-# mars-rover
+# marsrover

 </div>

-`mars-rover` is reimplementation of the venerable and well-known game [moon-buggy](https://github.com/seehuhn/moon-buggy).
+`marsrover` is a reimplementation of the venerable and well-known game [moon-buggy](https://github.com/seehuhn/moon-buggy).
 The idea of the game is that you drive a small vehicle over a surface and you have to cope with obstacles, first there are small ditches you have to jump over (using `Space`),